 The Catholic church for centuries taught “no.” These recommendations were only for those who wanted to be perfect—monks and nuns, who took vows of poverty, chastity and obedience.

-They all rejected the idea of loving your enemies, and turning the other cheek.
+They all rejected the idea of loving your enemies, and turning the other cheek, and we see the fruit of it throughout the historical record.
 Rome, Spain, Portugal, Switzerland, Holland, Germany, England — all tortured and killed those they called heretics.

-- John Huss was burned at the stake by Catholics because (among other things) he thought laypeople should be able to drink from the cup at communion.
+- John Huss was burned at the stake by Catholics in 1415 at the order of the Council of Constance because (among other things) he thought laypeople should be able to drink from the cup at communion.

-- Felix Manz was drowned by Ulrich Zwingli because he thought only believers should be baptized.
+- Anabaptist leader Felix Manz was drowned by the City of Council of Zurich in 1527, urged on by the Reformer, Ulrich Zwingli, because Manz thought only believers should be baptized.

-- Luther cursed at the Jews who wouldn’t accept his message and urged that their synagogues be burned, their homes be torn down, their scriptures be taken from them, their rabbis forbidden to teach, their safety on the highways withdrawn.
+- In 1543 Martin Luther cursed at the Jews who wouldn’t accept his message and urged that their synagogues be burned, their homes torn down, their scriptures taken from them, their rabbis forbidden to teach, their safety on the highways withdrawn.
+Four hundred years later, Nationalists in Germany remembered and republished Luther’s words, using them to justify a policy of alienation, concentration, and extermination.

 All these Christians looked to the Old Testament law as their guide, and on that basis imposed harsh penalties for religious crimes.